osedoe/blog/src/posts/06-10-19-another-post.md

 ---
 title: "This is another title"
 date: "2019-10-06"
-spoiler: "this is a spoiler"
+spoiler: "this is a spoiler that is going to be quite long to test how long it can be this piece of the blogpost."
 ---

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.